strong-kiwi/exploding/README.md

 If the card drawn is an explosive card the player looses.
 Player continue to play or quit while they are ahead.

+This is for iteration 2, see: [Iteration 2 Specifications](docs/specification.md).
+This code will be on the master branch.

 ## How to play the game
 You will need to do this using a command line terminal.